artob/ar.to/2010/08/red-blood-white-snow.md

 Molotov cocktails were eventually mass-produced by the Finnish state corporation Alko, bundled with attached matches to light them.
 Production totalled 540,000 during the Winter War, produced by a work force of 87 women and 5 men.
-The original design was a mixture of ethanol, tar and gasoline in a 750 ml bottle that had two long pyrotechnic storm matches attached to either side.
-Before use, one or both of the matches was lit; when the bottle broke on impact, the mixture ignited.
+The mass-produced design was a mixture of ethanol, tar and gasoline in a 750 ml bottle that had two long pyrotechnic storm matches attached to either side.
+Before use, one or both of the matches was lit;
+when the bottle broke on impact, the mixture ignited.
 The storm matches were found to be quite a bit safer to use than a burning rag on the mouth of the bottle.

 The principal delivery system for these weapons was comprised of Finnish